-.Specific studies
+Specific studies

-In a ‘pilot’ RCT, 30 participants (aged 9-51 years) who tested positive for scotopic sensitivity syndrome and vision problems identified by standard optometric testing were randomly allocated to an Irlen filter treatment group (n=11), a vision therapy group (n=11, with 3 dropping out) or an untreated control group (n=8, with 5 dropping out)(57The Irlen filter group tried both a prescribed set of coloured lenses and a ‘placebo tint’ for two weeks, and then selected the lenses that made them feel ‘most comfortable and subjectively improved their reading ability’ for a further two weeks.
+Seven Irlen studies are discussed in detail.
+These studies are discussed in more detail below.
+Because because there has been a lesser volume of research we have discussed all the studies..
+In a ‘pilot’ RCT, 30 participants (aged 9-51 years) who tested positive for scotopic sensitivity syndrome and vision problems identified by standard optometric testing were randomly allocated to an Irlen filter treatment group (n=11), a vision therapy group (n=11, with 3 dropping out) or an untreated control group (n=8, with 5 dropping out)(57) The Irlen filter group tried both a prescribed set of coloured lenses and a ‘placebo tint’ for two weeks, and then selected the lenses that made them feel ‘most comfortable and subjectively improved their reading ability’ for a further two weeks.
 Either three participants (their main text) or eight (their Table 3) chose the placebo lenses. ).
 Neither the participants nor the experimenters were masked to group status, although for the Irlen group, the experimenters did not know during testing when the placebo or true Irlen filter was being worn.
 In the Irlen group, the symptom scores and scotopic sensitivity screening scores improved following the wearing of the tinted lenses, though only in the case of the Irlen lenses.
 However, there was no convincing evidence for improvements in any of the reading measures and optometric examination revealed that all subjects in this group still had significant visual issues despite wearing the filters. .
 In contrast, for the vision therapy group, visual problems were resolved in 7 of the 8 cases and significant improvements were found in symptom scores, in scotopic sensitivity screening scores and for one of reading test scores ;.
 In the control subjects there was no change from pre- to post-testing for any of the outcome measures.
 On the basis of these pilot data, the authors concluded that Irlen lenses have negligible effects on reading.

-Noble et al examined the effects of Irlen overlays on reading rate, accuracy, fluency and comprehension, via teacher-led screening and assessment.
+Noble et al examined the effects of Irlen overlays on reading rate, accuracy, fluency and comprehension, via teacher-led screening and assessment(64).
 Participants were screened from two Grade 3 mainstream schools, rather than being referred or self-selected.
-Seventy-one participants were identified as having IS and competent reading ability as measured via the Woodcock-Johnson III Tests of Achievement, although reading ability varied considerably within the treatment and control groups.
+Seventy-one participants were identified as having IS and competent reading ability,.although reading ability varied considerably within the treatment and control groups.
 Children from one school (n=31) were provided with coloured overlays for 3 months; a waiting list control group children from the other school (n=40) received overlays after 3 months.
 Three children dropped out of the treatment group, however it is unclear at what point this drop-out occurred.
 Furthermore, “..there were a small number of students in the study who did not use their overlays consistently”, but no details are provided regarding the number or group status of these children.
 Significant improvements in reading rate, accuracy, fluency and comprehension were reported after three months of use (grade-equivalent score increases of 14–19 months), but no further improvements were reported at a 6-month follow-up.
 The waiting control group showed no significant improvements during the first three months of the study (without overlays), but showed significant gains (grade-equivalent score increases of between 20 – 32 months) during the second three months of the study (with their overlays).
 Improvements in symptoms were also reported when overlays were used.
 However, these results are subject to high levels of bias as a consequence of no group allocation concealment, no masking of participants and experimenters, no masking of the outcome assessment, and no placebo or control intervention group (Table 2).